ecmwf/troika/docs/reference/preprocessing.rst

 Translation
 -----------

 Translators operate on the parsed data to update the set of directives.
 The following translators are available with Troika.
-Plugins may define extra translators.
+Plugins may define extra translators, see :doc:`/extending/translator`.

 ``join_output_error``